paleolimbot/prettymapr/index.md

     ## x -123.0042 -122.9574
     ## y   50.1035   50.1232

-It is, of course, easier to search for bounding boxes by human-readable location (google maps style), although this requires some confidence in the internet to recognize your location (the default `source` is the [Pickpoint API](https://pickpoint.io/), although you can pass `source="google"` to use the [Google Maps API](https://developers.google.com/maps/).
+It is, of course, easier to search for bounding boxes by human-readable location (google maps style), although this requires some confidence in the internet to recognize your location (the default `source` is the [Pickpoint API](https://pickpoint.io/), although you can pass `source="google"` to use the [Google Maps API](https://developers.google.com/maps/), or `source="dsk"` to use the [Data Science Toolkit](http://www.datasciencetoolkit.org/)).

 ``` r
 searchbbox("alta lake, british columbia")